My Boyfriend Cheated On Me, And I Can’t Get Over It: How To Move Forward

 There are a few ways you may receive support, including the following.

-Talking to family and friends may be valuable to you during this time.
+Talking to family, friends, and other people you're close to may be valuable to you during this time.
 Try to communicate your needs and be open about the situation if you feel safe doing so.
 If you need a safe place to stay while you decide the fate of your relationship, consider asking if you can stay with someone close to you.
-You might also go for a walk, get dinner, or watch movies with friends and family to distract yourself.
+You might also go for a walk, get dinner, or watch movies with a best friend or family member to distract yourself.

 Yourself